04 – PITCH DECK SOLUTION SLIDE – 10 SLIDES TO VC FUNDING SUCCESS

 Conclusion

-So, I suspect many of you were surprised concerning the importance of the Solution Slide.
-If you’re starting you create your first investor presentation, congratulations!
-You’re going to be starting off on the right foot if you follow my recommendations above.
-Go back and look at your Solution slide and apply what you’ve learned above.
-If possible, you should wait to read the remainder of the series before you present again.
-I can almost promise you a better reaction from your audience.
+So, I suspect many of you were surprised by the solution slide.
+If you’re starting to create your first investor presentation, congratulations!
+You will start on the right foot if you follow my recommendations above.
+You can go back and look at your solution slide and apply what you’ve learned above.
+You should wait to read the remainder of the series before you present it again.
+I can promise you a better reaction from your audience.

 100% FREE GOOGLE PAGE RANK ANALYSIS